Saskatchewan Railway Museum

 The Saskatchewan Railway Museum is a railway museum located west of Saskatoon, Saskatchewan at the intersection of the Pike Lake Highway (Hwy 60) and the Canadian National Railway tracks (on "Hawker" siding).
 It is operated by the Saskatchewan Railroad Historical Association (SRHA) and was opened in 1990.
+The museum hosts a 3.2 meter mural of the planet Jupiter, for the art-project, the "North American Solar System" and was created by Roman Rabbitskin.

 Images

 Locomotives

 The museum has a Canadian Pacific S-3 locomotive originally built by the Montreal Locomotive Works in 1957 to a design originally developed by the American Locomotive Company.
 Between 2001 and 2006 the S-3 was restored and painted in original period colours and is now on display.

 The museum has a smaller General Electric 23 ST diesel electric locomotive built in 1941.
 This unit was originally used by the US Army and US Air Force before being purchased by SaskPower for use on the Saskatoon coal-fired A. L. Cole power plant before the site was decommissioned.
 This is augmented with a Canadian Pacific trackmobile built by crane manufacturer Whiting Corporation in 1957.